Unipotent Invariant Matrices: Non-degenerate unipotent-fixed matrices

-\begin{proof}[Proof of Theorem \ref{thm:det formula}] Let $M \in \mathcal{S}^{\lambda}$.
-With respect to its $\lambda$-decomposition, as in (\ref{eq:gen form}), place a box around the upper rightmost entry of each block of $M$.
+Let $X$ denote $\Mat_n$ and let $M \in X^\lambda$.
+With respect to its $\lambda$-decomposition place a box around the upper rightmost entry of each block of $M$.
 We define two submatrices of $M$.
 First, let $\D_1(M)$ be the $k$-by-$k$ submatrix obtained from the boxed entries; let $\D_2(M)$ be the $(n-k)$-by-$(n-k)$ submatrix obtained by removing the rows and columns of $M$ that contain boxed entries.
-In Example \ref{ex:det},
+In Example \ref{E: boxed},

 Because all of the unboxed entries of $M$ in columns containing a boxed entry are $0$, it follows from the cofactor expansion that